mangalam-research/wed/doc/usage.rst

 * See also `Round-Tripping`_, as some limitations there may affect whether you can use wed for your project.

+* Wed does not use XPath nor is it currently recommended to use XPath.
+See :ref:`tech_notes_xpath`.

 Dependencies
 ============